Chopper (rap): 2000–present – Spread across the globe

 The 21st century has seen chopper rap spread from its roots in the Midwest and in New York around the world of hip hop.
-In the South, rappers such as Chamillionaire and Yelawolf have utilised the style, while on the West Coast rappers such as San Diego-born rapper Twisted Insane and Snow Tha Product from San Jose regularly rap in the chopper style.
+In the South, rappers such as Chamillionaire and Yelawolf have used the style, while on the West Coast rappers such as San Diego-born rapper Twisted Insane and Snow Tha Product from San Jose regularly rap in the chopper style.
 The style has also spread to Europe, with Danish rapper U$O and Turkish rapper Ceza both featuring on Tech N9ne's aforementioned single "Worldwide Choppers", and particularly to Germany.
 German rappers such as Samy Deluxe, Olli Banjo, Kollegah, Hollywood Hank, DCVDNS and Schwartz.
 ShimmyMC featured American choppers Twisted Insane and Wrekonize on his single "Thron".
 The style has also been adopted in Asia, with Korean rapper Outsider being known for his very high speeds rapping in the Korean language.